leobertolazzi/medievalit5/README.md

 ```

 ## Cloud app
 If you only want to try the model without fine-tuning it from scratch, you can browse to the cloud app [here (ita)](https://leobertolazzi-medievalit5-app-cloud-u22fu2.streamlit.app/).
-The cloud app uses the already fine-tuned model on the [Hugging Face Hub](https://huggingface.co/leobertolazzi/medieval-it5-small).
+The cloud app uses the already fine-tuned model on the [Hugging Face Hub](https://huggingface.co/leobertolazzi/medieval-it5-base).

 ## Limitations
 The biggest limitation for this project is the size of the ita2dante dataset.
-In fact, it consists only of 6K sentences whereas [gsarti/it5-small](https://huggingface.co/gsarti/it5-small) has more than 70M parameters.
+In fact, it consists only of 6K sentences whereas [gsarti/it5-base](https://huggingface.co/gsarti/it5-base) has 220M parameters.

 It would be nice to expand ita2medieval with text and paraphrases from more medieval italian authors!